-- (3) Anatomy Employees will only grant entry to the Anatomy Facility where they are able to confirm: - a.
-The identity of the individual seeking access; - b.
-That individual's authority to gain access; - c.
-That appropriate supervision is in place, where required; and - d.
-That the individual has provided evidence via the appropriate form or record, to indicate that they are currently immunized against the infectious diseases outlined in the Human Anatomy Policy">Human Anatomy Policy.
+- (3) Anatomy employees will only grant entry to the Anatomy Facility where they are able to confirm: - a. the identity of the individual seeking access and that individual's authority to gain access; - b. that appropriate supervision is in place, where required; and - c. that the individual has provided evidence via the appropriate form or record, to indicate that they are currently immunized against the infectious diseases outlined in the UNE Human Anatomy Policy.